BZemba87/finish-the-lyrics/README.md

 - [Quiz Page](https://github.com/BZemba87/finish-the-lyrics/blob/main/Wireframe-Quiz-Page.jpg)

 ### Colour Scheme:
 - I wanted a dark aesthetic with pops of bright, fun colour for Finish the Lyrics.
 I chose black for the background and pink, light blue and pale turquoise for the buttons.
-I decided on white for the font colour.
+I decided on white for the font colour as it stands out against the black.

 Colours used:
 Black - #000000